Ex0brain/trelis24.github.io/_posts/2019-05-09-Certificate-Pinning-Mutual-Authentication.md

 __NOTE__: Currently HPKP is only supported in Firefox and Opera.
 Chrome removed the support in Chrome 67.

-On the other hand, it is pretty common, in internal websites, to ask and check the client certificate.
+On the other hand, it is pretty common, in internal websites, to ask and check the client certificate (Client Certificate Authentication).
 The server has a client certificates whitelist and everytime a new connection is performed, the server checks the client certificate is whitelisted.